substratum/documentation/Contributing.md

 We cannot promise that every change will be merged but we will evaluate the changes that are pushed in a fair manner.
 Theme template changes can be submitted in the same manner as the Substratum app.

+If you would like to discuss development with us in depth, please reach out using the information in the main README to join our Slack.